On-Demand - Exploring Descriptive Strategies for Outdated Language in Metadata and Cataloging

 Presenters:

 Jessica L. Serrao is the Metadata Librarian for Digital Collections at Clemson University, where she creates, enriches, and maintains metadata and standards for digitized historic materials.
 She holds an MSLS from the University of North Carolina at Chapel Hill with a Concentration in Archives and Records Management, a Certificate in Digital Curation, and an MA in Public History from North Carolina State University.
-Jessica currently chairs Clemson Libraries’ Inclusive Description Task Force.
-Her work and research interests lie at the intersections of metadata, ethics, and inclusive representation of marginalized groups in the archival record.
+Jessica's research interests lie at the intersections of metadata, digital collections, and intentional description of historical archival material.

 Tomeka Jackson is the Linked Data Librarian at Middle Tennessee State University.
 Prior to this, she was a Library Resident at Clemson University Libraries.
 Before her residency, she worked at Kennesaw State University as a Cataloging and Metadata Assistant from 2018-2022.
 In addition, she has held positions at the Smyrna Public Library in Smyrna, Ga., and the Cobb County Public Library in Marietta, Ga.
 She also worked as a project archivist for the Atlanta History Center and volunteered at the Delta Flight Museum in Hapeville, Ga.
 She was named an Emerging Leader by the American Library Association in 2022.
 Jackson earned her master’s in library and information science from the University of South Carolina and a master’s in heritage preservation and a bachelor’s in history, both from Georgia State University.